kattunga/IWBootstrapFramework/README.md

 ## Contribute

-If you found a bug or you have a proposed enhacement fill an issue in issue tracker.
+If you found a bug or you have a proposed enhacement you can fill an issue in issue tracker.

 If you want to contribute with documentation you can do it on the wiki.
 Help is needed on this area.